danyel-ii/cubixles_/docs/30-SECURITY/INVARIANTS.md

 On success, refund equals `msg.value - currentMintPrice()` (if any).

 ## I-5: Mint payout exactness
-Owner receives exactly `currentMintPrice()` on each successful mint.
+RoyaltySplitter receives exactly `currentMintPrice()` on each successful mint.

 ## I-6: TokenId determinism
 TokenId is derived from `msg.sender`, `salt`, and `refsHash`, and mint must revert on replay collisions.